-Sheet masks are so much more than a skincare product—they're calming, they're Instagram fodder, they're a girl's-night-in activity… generally speaking, for just a few dollars a piece, they're the type of photogenic indulgence we crave in a social media-heavy, stressful climate.
+Sheet masks are so much more than a skincare product—they're calming, they're Instagram fodder, they're a girl's-night-in activity… generally speaking, for just a few dollars, they're the type of photogenic indulgence we crave in a social media-heavy, stressful climate.

-Your ROI is impressive too—a mask from H&M is $4, and afterward, your skin is noticeably more dewy, fresh, and glowing than you were pre-mask.
+Your ROI is impressive too, and afterward, your skin is noticeably more dewy, fresh, and glowing than you were pre-mask.
 What you may be surprised to know, though, is that the smooth, supple complexion you get after sheet-masking comes at much more of a cost than a few George Washingtons.

 Despite being a banned ingredient, it's confusing, then, that glucocorticoid is still sneaking its way into sheet masks.
 But because of the mass amount of masks that are produced on a daily basis, authorities simply can't keep up with production.